Indigenous peoples of the Philippines: Demographics

-Indigenous people make up 10% and 20% of the population of the Philippines, based on the 2020 census.
+Indigenous people make up between 10% and 20% of the population of the Philippines, based on the 2020 census.

 Because they displayed a variety of social organization, cultural expression and artistic skills.
 They showed a high degree of creativity, usually employed to embellish utilitarian objects, such as bowls, baskets, clothing, weapons and spoons.
 The tribal groups of the Philippines are known for their carved wooden figures, baskets, weaving, pottery and weapons.